 Multi-Family Residential.
 The Village has two zoning districts permitting multi-family residential: RB (two-family residences) and RC (multi-family residences).
 These districts are limited to the Upper Village and North Riverside Avenue.
-The WD district along the Hudson River between Croton Point and Senasqua Park also permits multi-family development.
+The WD district along Village of Croton-on-Hudson Local Waterfront Revitalization Program the Hudson River between Croton Point and Senasqua Park also permits multi-family development.
 The Half Moon Bay condominium development is in this district.